Coupled Chemical Reactions: Effects of Electric Field, Diffusion and Boundary Control: Abstract

 \section{Abstract}

-Chemical reactions involve the movement of charges, and this abstract presents a mathematical model for describing chemical reactions in electrolytes.
+Chemical reactions involve the movement of charges, and this work presents a mathematical model for describing chemical reactions in electrolytes.
 The model is developed using an energy variational method that aligns with classical thermodynamics principles.
 It encompasses both electrostatics and chemical reactions within consistently defined energetic and dissipative functionals.
 Furthermore, the energy variation method is extended to account for open systems that involve the input and output of charge and mass.
 Such open systems have the capability to convert one form of input energy into another form of output energy.
-The framework is employed to analyze models for reactions occurring within the bulk as well as at boundaries.
-Particularly, a two-domain model is developed to study a reaction system with self-regulation and internal switching, which plays a vital role in the electron transport chain of mitochondria responsible for ATP generation—a crucial process for sustaining life.
+In particular, a two-domain model is developed to study a reaction system with self-regulation and internal switching, which plays a vital role in the electron transport chain of mitochondria responsible for ATP generation—a crucial process for sustaining life.
 Simulations are conducted to explore the influence of electric potential on reaction rates and switching dynamics within the two-domain system.
+It shows that the electric potential inhibits the oxidation reaction while accelerating the reduction reaction.

 \keywords{ Open system, Mass action, Electrochemistry }